black-forest-labs/bfl-comfy-nodes/README.md

 - Clone this repo in `ComfyUI/custom_nodes` directory.
 This directory hosts custom nodes that extend ComfyUI's functionality.

 ### Step 2: Set Up Your BFL API Key
-- To authenticate your requests, you need to provide your **BFL API key**.
-There are two ways to do this:
+- To authenticate your requests, you need to provide your **BFL API key** from the [Black Forest Labs API](https://api.bfl.ml).

+  There are two ways to provide your key to ComfyUI:

   1. **Environment Variable Method (Recommended)**
      - Export your BFL API key as an environment variable: